Nucleoside-diphosphate kinase: Inhibition by AMPK

 NDPK usually consumes ATP, the most abundant cellular nucleotide, and stores the nucleotides.
 However, consumption of ATP would definitely influence the cellular energy balance, which brings upon the regulation of AMP-activated protein kinase (AMPK).
 AMPK acts as the energy sensor and regulates ATP pathways by turning the generating pathways or not.
 Because of such activity, AMPK could directly inhibit NDPK through phosphorylation.
 To be more specific, NDPK supports the production of nucleotides in high-energy and low-stress cellular states.
 However, this can only happen when AMPK is inactivated because low-stress cellular states of ATP triggers the activation of AMPK, which eventually decreases NDPK activity by phosphorylating serine residues.

 Prokaryotic systems

 In most prokaryotes, the NDPK enzyme is tetrameric.
 It has been reported in a number of pathogens.
-NDPK function has been studied in Escherichia coli, Bacillus subtilis, Salmonella typhimurium, Microccocus luteus, and Myxococcus xanthus.
+NDPK function has been studied in Escherichia coli, Bacillus subtilis, Salmonella typhimurium, Micrococcus luteus, and Myxococcus xanthus.
 Prokaryotic NDPK forms a functional homotetramer.
 Nucleoside diphosphate kinase activity involves the transfer of the γ-phosphate of nucleoside triphosphate (NTP) to nucleoside diphosphate (NDP), where N1 and N2 can be ribo- or deoxyribonucleosides.
 This is done via a high energy phosphohistidine intermediate.
 Besides involvement in the synthesis of pyrimidine nucleotides, prokaryotic NDPK is also involved in several metabolism cycles.
 NDPK has also been discovered to act as a protein histidine kinase, which involves a reversible histidine phosphorylation as a well-known regulatory signal.
 However, in most prokaryotes, NDPK expression levels are involved in the cell growth, development and differentiation of the organism, especially bacteria.